+This advanced form of lung cancer can be harder to treat.
+But combining treatments can help.
 When doctors use two or more methods to treat cancer, they call it combination therapy.

 - One treatment alone may not make the cancer shrink or go away.